apluslms/aplus-manual/m07_admin/02_settings.rst

 A+ always shows the following menu items in the course menu on the left side of the page.

-Students see the *Course* menu group, which include:
+Students see the *Course* menu group, which includes:

 - the course main page (a home symbol and course code)
 - table of contents (a book symbol and text "Course materials")
 - Exercise results for the student